MaHuanAAA/logtoku/README.md

-# Estimating LLM Uncertainty with Logits
+# Estimating LLM Uncertainty with Evidence

-This repository contains the official implementation for the paper **"Estimating LLM Uncertainty with Logits"**, introducing a novel approach for efficient uncertainty quantification in large language models.
+This repository contains the official implementation for the paper **"Estimating LLM Uncertainty with Evidence (Logits)"**, introducing a novel approach for efficient uncertainty quantification in large language models.

 ## Requirements